amjadtbssm/MusicCleaner/README.md

 # MusicCleaner
-## Free Music Cleaning Software
-Simple Music Cleaner using BASS
+## Simple Music Cleaner written in Delphi using BASS Library